n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity

-Trajectories of the scalar reduction and full model are shown in Figure \ref{fig:traj_thal2} for $n{:}m$ coupling.
-Phase differences in the full model are estimated using the limit cycle computed at $\ve=0$ (see Appendix \ref{a:phase_estimate}).
-The second-order scalar reduction (blue) is better able to reproduce phase-locked states than the first-order scalar reduction (red dashed) for all combinations of phase-locked states and heterogeneity, including $1{:}1$ (Figure \ref{fig:traj_thal2}A), $1{:}2$ (Figure \ref{fig:traj_thal2}B), $2{:}1$ (Figure \ref{fig:traj_thal2}C), $1{:}3$ (Figure \ref{fig:traj_thal2}D), $3{:}1$ (Figure \ref{fig:traj_thal2}E), $2{:}3$ (Figure \ref{fig:traj_thal2}F), $3{:}2$ (Figure \ref{fig:traj_thal2}G), $3{:}4$ (Figure \ref{fig:traj_thal2}H), and $4{:}3$ (Figure \ref{fig:traj_thal2}I).
+Trajectories of the order $O(\ve)$ (red dashed) and order $O(\ve^2)$ (blue) scalar reductions, as well as the full model (black), are shown in Figure \ref{fig:traj_thal2}.
+Phase differences in the full model are estimated using the limit cycle computed at $\ve=0$ (see \ref{a:phase_estimate} for additional details about the phase estimation procedure).
+The second-order scalar reduction (blue) better reproduces phase-locked states than the first-order scalar reduction (red dashed) for all considered combinations of $n{:}m$ phase-locking and heterogeneity, including $1{:}1$ (Figure \ref{fig:traj_thal2}A), $1{:}2$ (Figure \ref{fig:traj_thal2}B), $2{:}1$ (Figure \ref{fig:traj_thal2}C), $1{:}3$ (Figure \ref{fig:traj_thal2}D), $3{:}1$ (Figure \ref{fig:traj_thal2}E), $2{:}3$ (Figure \ref{fig:traj_thal2}F), $3{:}2$ (Figure \ref{fig:traj_thal2}G), $3{:}4$ (Figure \ref{fig:traj_thal2}H), and $4{:}3$ (Figure \ref{fig:traj_thal2}I).

+A one-parameter bifurcation diagram for $1{:}1$ phase-locking is shown in Figure \ref{fig:bif_thal2_11} for the first-order reduction (red), second-order reduction (blue), and the full model (black).
+Fixed points of the first- and second-order reduced models are computed directly using the phase equation \eqref{eq:dphi}, while phase-locked states of the full model are found using Newton's method on a stroboscopic map.
+All panels A-D of Figure \ref{fig:bif_thal2_11} correspond to the same underlying model in panel A of Figure \ref{fig:traj_thal2}.
+We refer the reader to Appendix \ref{a:newton} for additional details on how we apply Newton's method for coupled oscillators.

-The one-parameter bifurcation diagram for $1{:}1$ phase-locking is shown in Figure \ref{fig:bif_thal2_11}.
-Because the coupling strength term $\ve$ always multiplies the heterogeneity term $b$, the system tends to be much less sensitive to changes in $\ve$ for a fixed value of $b$, as shown in Figure \ref{fig:bif_thal2_11} Panels A and B. Intuitively, for our choice of the thalamic model, there happen to be fewer higher-order effects due to coupling strength.
-In addition, the heterogeneity $b$ and the synaptic coupling terms scale similarly as a function of $\ve$ (in large part because we defined the heterogeneity to scale with $\ve$).
-Thus, changes to coupling strength alone will not reveal significant differences between the first and second-order reductions.
-In contrast, more interesting changes are visible in Panels C and D, where we fix the coupling strength $\ve$ and alter the heterogeneity $b$.
-The higher-order effects of heterogeneity are especially visible in Panel D, due to the increased coupling strength $\ve$, which also happens to exaggerate the higher-order effects of heterogeneity.
+Because the coupling strength term $\ve$ always multiplies the heterogeneity term $b$, the system tends to be much less sensitive to changes in $\ve$ for a fixed value of $b$, as shown in Figure \ref{fig:bif_thal2_11} Panels A and B (intuitively, for our choice of the thalamic model, there happen to be fewer \yp{second}-order effects due to coupling strength).
+Thus, changes to coupling strength alone will not necessarily reveal significant differences between the first- and second-order reductions.
+In contrast, more interesting changes are visible in Figure \ref{fig:bif_thal2_11} Panels C and D, where we fix the coupling strength $\ve$ and alter the heterogeneity $b$.
+The \yp{second}-order effects of heterogeneity are especially visible in Figure \ref{fig:bif_thal2_11} Panel D due to the increased coupling strength $\ve$, which also exaggerates the \yp{second}-order effects of heterogeneity.